ericchenkai/OSX-KVM/HighSierra/README.md

   If you are getting a partial installer from the Apple App Store, [follow the instructions here](http://osxdaily.com/2017/09/27/download-complete-macos-high-sierra-installer/) to get the full (5GB) version instead.

+Pull "Install macOS High Sierra" from folder 'Documents' to 'Applications' to install.

 * Clone this repository.
 Files included in this repository are needed for ISO creation.